brandon1024/find/.github/README.md

 ![Firefox Users](https://img.shields.io/amo/users/brandon1024-find.svg?label=firefox%20users&style=flat)
 ![Last Commit on GitHub](https://img.shields.io/github/last-commit/brandon1024/find.svg?style=flat)

-**{find+}** is a simple _Find-in-Page_ extension for Google Chrome hosting a the ability to search a web page or document by regular expression.
-It has been designed to look and behave much like the `CTRL-F` function, but extended to provide a feature-rich and robust user experience with the aim of completely replacing the native _Find-in-Page_ tool.
+**{find+}** is a powerful _Find-in-Page_ extension for Google Chrome hosting the ability to search a web page or document by regular expression.
+It has been designed to look and behave much like the native `CTRL-F` function, but extended to provide a feature-rich and robust user experience with the aim of completely replacing the native _Find-in-Page_ tool.

-Our principle is simple: deliver a reliable, robust, repeatable, performant, and native-like tool for the software and web development industry.

 <img src="screenshot.png"/>

 ## Motivation
 As a software developer, looking through lengthy stack traces, continuous integration build history, or large text files is something we do very regularly.
 The Chrome _Find-in-Page_ tool works well in most cases, but offers very little when looking for very specific (or very general) keywords.

 The idea to build this tool spawned as a response to poorly designed or dysfunctional regex-search extensions currently available, and the limited usefulness of the native tool.
-This extension has become a growing project aimed at giving developers better tools to simplify certain tasks and to improve upon the functionally-limited tools currently available.

 ## Getting Started
 The **{find+}** extension is available through the Chrome Web Store and through the Firefox Add-ons Store.